 When you use a professional shredding service, your shreds will be recycled.

-There might be a misconception that shredding services are only for large scale shredding projects, but if you just have a few sheets to shred you can safely drop them off at thousands of locations throughout the U.S. for around $1 per pound of paper.
+There might be a misconception that shredding services are only for large scale shredding projects, but if you just have a few sheets to shred you can safely drop them off at thousands of locations throughout the U.S. for around $1 per pound of paper (on average).

 Find a Shredding Solution That Allows You to Recycle the Shreds